SalvaZaraes/bitcoin-digital-signatures-article/README.md

 Bitcoin is a decentralized digital currency that enables online payments between parties without going through a central authority like a bank or government.
 Created by Satoshi Nakamoto in 2008.

-This repository includes Python scripts demonstrating how digital signatures work in Bitcoin, following the explanations in this article: (Link).
+This repository includes Python scripts demonstrating how digital signatures work in Bitcoin, following the explanations of this article: (Link).

 Bitcoin is the money of the future.